 How Are Nafkah Iddah and Mutaah To Be Paid?

-Nafkah Iddah and Mutaah may be paid in cash in one lump sum or in cash in monthly installments or from the husband’s share of the proceeds of the sale of the matrimonial home or by way of a transfer of the husband’s CPF monies to the wife’s CPF account.
+Nafkah Iddah and Mutaah may be paid in cash in one lump sum or in cash in monthly installments or from the husband’s share of the proceeds of the sale of the matrimonial home.

 What Are The Usual Amounts Of Nafkah Iddah And Mutaah?

 As stated above, the amounts of Nafkah Iddah and Mutaah in any given case are determined upon the Court’s assessment of the husband’s means and upon the Court’s consideration of a whole host of factors.
 Therefore, no two cases, no matter how ‘similar’ they are can result in the same amounts of Nafkah Iddah and Mutaah being ordered.

 Having said that, currently, the lowest rate of Nafkah Iddah is between $200.00 and $300.00 per month of iddah, or between $600.00 and $900.00 in total.
 An income of between $3,000.00 and $5,000.00 per month may attract Nafkah Iddah at the rate of between $300.00 and $500.00 per month of iddah, or between $900.00 and $1,500.00 in total.